Damuna/Notes/notes/Red_theory.md

     - Port Unreachable
     - Proto Unreachable

-- **`unfiltered`:** Nmap cannot correctly identify whether the scanned port is open or  closed because either *no response is returned* from the target for the  port or we get *an error code* from the target.
+- **`unfiltered`:** either *no response is returned* or an error code* is returned.

-- **`open|filtered`:** If we do not get a response for a specific port, `Nmap` will set it to that state.
-This indicates that a firewall or packet filter may protect the port.
+- **`open|filtered`:** a firewall or packet filter may protect the port.

-  - In UDP scan if the ICMP response was neither open nor closed, it will be marked as `open|filtered.
+  - In UDP scan if the ICMP response was neither open nor closed, it will be marked as `open|filtered`.

-- **`closed|filtered`:** This state only occurs in the **IP ID idle** scans and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall.
+- **`closed|filtered`:** impossible to determine if the scanned port is closed or filtered by a firewall.

-- **`tcpwrapped`** it means that the behavior of the port is consistent with one that is  protected by tcpwrapper.
-Specifically, it means that a full TCP  handshake was completed, but the remote host closed the connection  without receiving any data.
+- **`tcpwrapped`** the behavior of the port is consistent with one that is  protected by tcpwrapper, that is a full TCP  handshake was completed, but the remote host closed the connection  without receiving any data.

   tcpwrapper protects *programs*, not ports.
 This means that a valid (not false-positive) `tcpwrapped` response indicates a real network service is available, but you are not on the list of hosts allowed to talk with it.
 When such a large number  of ports are shown as `tcpwrapped`, it is unlikely that they represent real services, so the behavior probably means something else.

 **Firewalls and IDS/IPS**

-Like the firewall, the intrusion detection system (`IDS`) and intrusion prevention system (`IPS`) are also software-based components. `IDS` scans the network for potential attacks, analyzes them, and reports any detected attacks. `IPS` complements `IDS` by taking specific defensive measures if a potential attack should have been detected, such as blocking the attacker's IP.
+Like firewalls, the intrusion detection system (`IDS`) and intrusion prevention system (`IPS`) are also software-based components. `IDS` scans the network for potential attacks, analyzes them, and reports any detected attacks. `IPS` complements `IDS` by taking specific defensive measures if an attack is detected, such as blocking the attacker's IP.
 Thus, from an attacker perspective, firewalls and IDS can be treated in the same way.

 Here some way to deal with them: